decker-edu/decker/readme.md

 Note:

-Decker will be installed under `~/.local/bin` which is not recognized by your terminal (zsh) If decker is not found by your terminal, add the path to the corresponding config file.
+Decker will be installed under `~/.local/bin` which is default not recognized by your terminal.
+If decker is not found by your terminal, add the path to the corresponding config file.
 For zsh (default for macos) do the following steps.
 Run from the terminal: